MeVisLab/examples/mevislab.github.io/content/examples/testing/example2/index.md

 ---

 # Testing Example 2: Profiling in MeVisLab
-This example you will learn how to use the Profiling View in MeVisLab.
+This example shows how to use the Profiling View in MeVisLab.

 # Download
 n.a.